How to Manipulate Retail Prices to Boost Sales?

 According to Mark Ellwood, the author of “Bargain Fever: How to Shop in a Discounted World”, many retail enterprises use an expensive retail price consultant to determine their retail prices.
 Ellwood explains that price consulting started in the 1980s when Hermann Simon, a former professor of economics in Germany, challenged the traditional method of “cost-plus pricing”.

 Cost-plus pricing is the first retail pricing strategy that everybody has in mind.
 Just look at the purchasing price and add a certain percentage, i.e. your margin.
 While this is a straightforward price strategy, a store or a retail chain operates in a crowded retail business environment.

 A retail customer has so many options that it is vital to get your prices right.
-Retail prices are an important part of product image, and your general image as retail business.
+Retail prices are an important part of product image and your general image as a retail business.
 In many cases, the most important.

 Mark Ellwood writes:

 “Simon and his colleagues invented value-based pricing, essentially transaction utility in practice.
 Don’t start with manufacturing costs, Simon said, but with the customer and what they value about a certain product.